lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 # Security Considerations

-Retrieval of the secondary certificate is not sufficient to consider the secondary certificate trustworthy.
-The certification path validation algorithm as defined in section 6 of {{RFC5280}} MUST be performed for the secondary certificate.
+Retrieval of the Secondary Certificate is not sufficient to consider the Secondary Certificate trustworthy.
+The certification path validation algorithm as defined in section 6 of {{RFC5280}} MUST be performed for the Secondary Certificate.

 The use of the self-reference purpose can be used to provide a subject binding between the Primary and Secondary Certificates.
 However, the procedure for validating subject equivalance MUST be defined by policy.
 As a result, validation of subject equivalence is out of scope of this document.